GrahamDumpleton/wrapt/docs/decorators.rst

-If you need to generate the argument specification based on the function being wrapped dynamically, you can instead pass a tuple of the form which is returned by ``inspect.getargspec()`` or ``inspect.getfullargspec()``, or a string of the form which is returned by ``inspect.formatargspec()``.
+If you need to generate the argument specification based on the function being wrapped dynamically, you can instead pass a tuple of the form which is returned by ``inspect.getfullargspec()``, or a string of the form which is returned by ``inspect.formatargspec()``.
 In these two cases the decorator will automatically compile a stub function to use as the adapter.
 This eliminates the need for a caller to generate the stub function if generating the signature on the fly.

 Do note though that you should use ``inspect.getfullargspec()`` if wanting to have annotations preserved.
 In the case of providing the signature as a